keylime/keylime/README.md

 The verifier is the most important component in keylime.
 It does initial and periodic checks of system integrity and supports bootstrapping a cryptographic key securely with the node.
 The keylime_verifier uses mutual TLS for its control interface.
 By default, the verifier will create appropriate TLS certificates for itself in /var/lib/keylime/cv_ca/.
 The registrar and tenant will use this as well.
 If you use the generated TLS certificates then all the processes need to run as root to allow reading of private key files in /var/lib/keylime/

-to run a basic test, run keylime_verifier, keylime_registrar, and keylime_node.
+To run a basic test, run keylime_verifier, keylime_registrar, and keylime_node.
 If the node starts up properly, then you can proceed.

 The node puts its stuff into /var/lib/keylime/

+### Provisioning

 To kick everything off you need to tell keylime to provision a machine.
+This can be done either with the keylime tenant or webapp.

+#### Provisioning with keylime_tenant

-The keylime_tenant utility does this.
+The keylime_tenant utility can be used to provision your node.

 As an example, the following command tells keylime to provision a new node at 127.0.0.1 with UUID D432FBB3-D2F1-4A97-9EF7-75BD81C00000 and talk to a cloud verifier at 127.0.0.1.
 Finally it will encrypt a file called filetosend and send it to the node allowing it to decrypt it only if the configured TPM policy (in /etc/keylime.conf) is satisfied

-`keylime_tenant -c add -t 127.0.0.1 -v 127.0.0.1 -u D432FBB3-D2F1-4A97-9EF7-75BD81C00000 -f filetosend `
+`keylime_tenant -c add -t 127.0.0.1 -v 127.0.0.1 -u D432FBB3-D2F1-4A97-9EF7-75BD81C00000 -f filetosend`

-to stop keylime from requesting attestations:
+To stop keylime from requesting attestations:

 `keylime_tenant -c delete -t 127.0.0.1 -u D432FBB3-D2F1-4A97-9EF7-75BD81C00000`

-For additional advanced options for the tenant utility run
+For additional advanced options for the tenant utility run:

 `keylime_tenant -h`

+#### Provisioning with keylime_webapp

-There is also a WebApp GUI interface for the tenant, available by running the `tenant_webapp.py` server script, available in the keylime directory.
-Next, simply navigate to the WebApp in your web browser (https://localhost by default, as specified in keylime.conf).
+There is also a WebApp GUI interface for the tenant, available by running keylime_webapp.
+Next, simply navigate to the WebApp in your web browser (https://localhost/webapp/ by default, as specified in /etc/keylime.conf).

+Note that the webapp must be run on the same machine as the tenant, since it uses its keys for TLS authentication (in /var/lib/keylime/).

 ## Using keylime CA